Deprecated page

 internal: true

-In the Express.js middleware configuration, the daemon host would be set to akita_daemon:50080
+In the Express.js middleware configuration, the daemon host would be set to akita_daemon:50080.
+Docker's DNS setup ensures that the correct IP address is used.
+The result will resemble the following:

-Many of the examples above specify the Akita credentials for the container as environment variables.
-Because the environment variables are set up on the command line, they may be exposed.
+Many of the examples above specify the Akita credentials for the container on the command line or as environment variables, which can be insecure.
 A better approach is to mount the file containing your Akita credentials into the container.
 You can do this by using the following flag on the Docker command line:

 docker run ... \